Prior-based Noisy Text Data Filtering: Fast and Strong Alternative For Perplexity: Related works

 \section{Related works}

 In this section, we first review two streams (e.g., rule-based and model-based) of previous works on web text data filtering for the pretraining of LLMs.
-Next, we more closely describe those sharing conceptual similarities with our proposed method.
+Next, we explain that the baselines employed in our experimental setup cover all categories of existing baselines.
+Finally, we provide a more in-depth explanation of previous methods that share conceptual similarities with our proposed method.